 "You've rearranged the cupboard."

 "There isn't a professional lab, shop or apothecary in the world that stores components alphabetically.
-Convenience and tolerance of idiots is no reason to neglect teaching proper classification."
+Convenience and tolerance of idiots are no reason to neglect teaching proper classification."

 Severus nodded as he headed for the cupboard.
 He had often had the exact thought in school.
 It would be interesting, learning potions from himself.
 He would be an imminently trustworthy source to learn from.
-The older Severus would understood his methodology and meticulousness in a way no-one else could; his integrity to the art of it and not just slapping components together.
+The older Severus would understand his methodology and meticulousness in a way no-one else could; his integrity to the art of it and not just slapping components together.